Connecting spin and statistics in quantum mechanics

 We begin now to remove the restrictions imposed on the wave function in the previous sections.
-In the present section we first remove the restriction to two particles and then to functions of product form.
-The $N$-particle functions of product form are
+In the present section we remove the restriction to two particles.
+The $N$-particle functions considered here are still of product form,